huggingface/dataset-viewer/workers/parquet/README.md

 - `HF_MODULES_CACHE`: directory where the `datasets` library will store the cached datasets scripts.
 Defaults to `~/.cache/huggingface/modules`.
 - `NUMBA_CACHE_DIR`: directory where the `numba` decorators (used by `librosa`) can write cache.
 Required on cloud infrastructure (see https://stackoverflow.com/a/63367171/7351594).

+If the Hub is not https://huggingface.co (i.e. if you set the `COMMON_HF_ENDPOINT` environment variable), you should also set the `HF_ENDPOINT` environment variable to the same value.
+See https://github.com/huggingface/datasets/pull/5196 for more details.

 ### Cache

 See [../../libs/libcache/README.md](../../libs/libcache/README.md) for more information about the cache configuration.